 Sapphire 3.
 ‘The Qliphoth is a key to higher or more advanced initiation.’

-Source: misunderstanding the works of Kenneth Grant.
+Source: The works of Kenneth Grant.

 Sapphire 4.
 ‘The Qabalah is primarily useful in producing magical formulae.
 A magical formula may be a key to more advanced levels of initiation.’

-Source: misunderstanding the works of Aleister Crowley.
+Source: The works of Aleister Crowley.

 Example: a formula means ‘form; shape or mould’.
 The arithmetical 2 + 2 = 4 can be a formula if we apply it thus: 2 + 2 = 4; 4 + 4 = 8; 8 + 8 = 16 … Whenever we add a number to the value of itself, the result is always twice that first number.
 The first number is always half of the result of the addition.
 Such a reliable formula, however simple or complex, can have practical uses.
-It is not, however, a key to anything esoteric such as ‘initiation’ or ‘will’.
+It is not a key to anything esoteric such as ‘initiation’ or ‘will’.

 Sapphire 5.
 ‘My aim is to do my True Will.
 Your aim is to do your True Will.
 It is possible that I could assist you to do your True Will.
 It is possible I could hinder or obstruct you from doing your True Will.’